 - Plug-in Hybrid Electric Vehicle (PHEV) technology: it utilizes a combination of gasoline and electric power to enhance fuel efficiency and minimize emissions

-- Super-Select 4WD system: it allows drives to switch between four-wheel and two-wheel drive modes on the fly.
+- Super-Select 4WD system: it allows drivers to switch between four-wheel and two-wheel drive modes on the fly.

 - MIVEC Engine technology: it is a valve timing electronic control system that uses variable valve timing to improve power and fuel efficiency.